xerolinux/XeroWiki/docs/rices.md

 ### Installation

-!!! warning

-    Before you proceed, kindly note that in order for the rice to work, you will need to add and activate the **XeroLinux Repo**.
-Some required packages for example wallpapers come from it and do not exist elsewhere.
-For How-To guide please [**Click Here**](https://xerolinux.xyz/updates/add-our-repo/){:target="_blank"}

 **Install At Own Risk!!!**.
 As of now it supports **Plasma 6.x.x**.
 If you notice any issues and report them via issue tracker on here and I will do my best to address them.
 To apply the rice, please follow the commands posted below.
 You will need either **Paru** or **Yay** (installed via my toolkit).
 Keep in mind that this will replace some files.
 Read below...

 - **Layan based Rice :**

+!!! warning

+    Before you proceed, kindly note that in order for the rice to work, you will need to manually add and activate the **XeroLinux Repo** since script doesn't currently do that yet.
+Some required packages like wallpapers come from it and do not exist elsewhere.
+For How-To guide please [**Click Here**](https://xerolinux.xyz/updates/add-our-repo/){:target="_blank"}

+**Installation :**

 ```Bash
 git clone https://github.com/xerolinux/xero-layan-git